feross/feross.org/_posts/2017-02-28-never-use-semicolons.md

 {% highlight js %}
 function foo () {
-  return; // <-- ASI adds a semicolon here, adding a bug!
+  return; // <-- ASI adds a semicolon here.
+You now have a bug!
     {
-      a: 1,
+      bar: 1,
-      b: 2
+      baz: 2
     };
 }
 {% endhighlight %}